Michael-Melis/pokemon-catch-them-all/README.md

-Pokedex application
+This is Pokedex application - personal project.

+I am using free to use pokeapi :)

-to run : yarn start
+to make this app run